CISecurity/ControlsAssessmentSpecification/control-1/control-1.5.rst

 #.
 For each passive asset discovery tool provided in Input 2, check the tool's configuration against the appropriate approved configuration from :code:`GV3`
 	#.
 Enumerate those tools that are properly configured (M1)
 	#.
 Enumerate those tools that are improperly configured (M2) noting the deviations from proper configuration
 #.
-Identify and enumerate the enterprise's networks (M5) provided in Input 1, check to see if at least one properly configured passive asset discovery tool from M1 covers that network.
+Identify and enumerate the enterprise's networks (M5) using Input 1, check to see if at least one properly configured passive asset discovery tool from M1 covers that network.
 	#.
 Create a list of the enterprise's networks that have coverage from at least one properly configured passive asset discovery tool (M3)
 	#.
 Create a list of the enterprise's networks that do not have coverage from any properly configured passive asset discovery tools (M4)